^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• children and adolescents receiving treatment with glucocorticoids.
+• children and adolescents receiving glucocorticoid treatment.

 • chronic tonsillitis, sinusitis; o rheumatism;